Ireland (Republic of)

 Email: Mizan.Ahmed@bcu.ac.uk

 Want to know more about studying in the UK if you're an EU student?
-View the FAQs below for more information.
+The British Council Study UK website offers information and advice specific to European students about studying in the UK.